 You don’t sit on your behind all day contacting every tom dick and harry.
 You don’t take afternoon naps and you certainly go to work.
 Oh, don’t you know you do that.
 So why when you’ve specially selected this person to speak to they give you the cold shoulder?

 It’s natural as we get older, we have more commitments, we have diverging lives and it’s something we all have to adapt to.
 However, this isn’t a smooth transition for everyone.
 Is it wrong to expect friends to always be there?

-“If a person is making you feel bad about yourself by their behaviour consistently and you feel that you will be happier without them then cut them loose”.
+“If a person is making you feel bad about yourself consistently and you feel that you will be happier without them, cut them loose”.